tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 I personally have things in each one of those.
 They all work great, they have a simple and nice user experience, and are quite cheap.

-Even with $5 or $10 USD a month is enough to have one of the small servers up and running.
+Even $5 or $10 USD a month is enough to have one of the small servers up and running.

 You can also go and use one of the giant cloud infrastructure providers if you want, learn all their terminology and components, set up all the accounts, permissions, etc. And then use them.
-But for this example I would suggest one of the three above as it will be a lot simpler.
+But for this example, I would suggest one of the three above as it will be a lot simpler.

 ## DNS records